 4.3.
-Any information transferred by the Client to one of the SCHNEIDER GROUP Companies can be transferred by it to any other Company of the group.
+Any information transferred by the Client to one of SCHNEIDER GROUP Companies can be transferred by it to any other Company of the group.

 5. INTELLECTUAL PROPERTY

 5.1.
-Unless otherwise agreed between the Parties in the agreements, the Client shall have exclusive rights to any protected results of intellectual activity and means of individualization of goods (works, services), including, but not limited to, software, graphic works, designs, photographic works, sketches (drawings) of models, media content (works of infographics, animation works, audiovisual works), as well as objects derived from them, created by the Company when fulfilling its obligations under the agreement and / or resulting from the adaptation (modification, processing) of any materials provided by the Client.
+Unless otherwise agreed between the Parties in the Agreements the Client shall have exclusive rights to any protected results of intellectual activity and means of individualization of goods (works, services), including, but not limited to, software, graphic works, designs, photographic works, sketches (drawings) of models, media content (works of infographics, animation works, audiovisual works), as well as objects derived from them, created by the Company when fulfilling its obligations under the Agreement and / or resulting from the adaptation (modification, processing) of any materials provided by the Client.